SharkAce/osu-to-json/README.md

 <br/>

 ### Start the webapp
-run a local server to access the webapp
+Run the local server to access the webapp
 ```
 npm run server-up
 ```